ezzeldinayman/MNIST-Classification-DL/README.md

 1. **Python Server Setup**: The system utilizes the FastAPI web framework to create a Python server.
 UVicorn serves as the ASGI server to efficiently handle incoming HTTP requests.
 The server exposes an API endpoint to receive image data through POST requests.

+    First you have to clone the repository using git clone, then create a new python enviroment, activate it and run:

+    ```
+    pip install -r requirements.txt
+    ```
+    This will install all necessary libraries for the python server.

     To start the server, open a terminal in the script's path and execute the following command:

     ```